-HOW TO BOOK YOUR COVID 19 VACCINATION
+HOW TO BOOK YOUR COVID 19 (Pfizer) VACCINATION ONLINE

 - Click on Book an appointment and choose the LANGRIGG SITE

-- You will be asked to enter your details, consent to receiving SMS messages, and select existing patient.
+- You will be asked to enter your details, consent to receiving SMS messages, and select existing

 - This takes you to the appointment booking site where you will need to select your appointment type from the drop-down menu.

 - Please select appointment type Pfizer – dose 1, 2 or booster.